geekquest/learn.geekquest.mw/docs/How-to-Integrate-your-web-app-with-the-National-Bank-of-Malawi-Payment-Gateway.md

 You may be wondering why the success Indicator.

 The gateway sends the result of the payment in a __resultIndicator__ parameter, via the return url (interaction.returnUrl) used to return the payer to your desired page.
-There, you can determine the success of the payment by comparing the __resultIndicator__ parameter to the successIndicator parameter returned in the Create Checkout Session response.
+You can determine the success of the payment by comparing the values of __resultIndicator__ and the __successIndicator__.

-A match of the successIndicator and the resultIndicator shows that the payment was successful.
+A match of the __successIndicator__ and the __resultIndicator__ shows that the payment was successful.
 Depending on you system use case, you can then save the value returned in the successIndicator parameter on your system to verify the success or failure of the payment.

 Here We will use sessions just to demonstrate the point as explained.